Christian Bethancourt Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9, the fifth-best in MLB.
+- The Braves pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.64 team ERA that ranks third across all league pitching staffs.
+- The Braves have a 3.57 team ERA that ranks second across all league pitching staffs.

-- Braves pitchers combine to allow 90 home runs (one per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.